The Voice CMS provides a powerful WYSIWYG editor for modifying the pages and content within your website.

 Using the Editor

-Most of the functionality of the editor is accessed via the buttons in the toolbars.
+Most of the functionality of the editor is accessed via the pop-down menus, with the most commonly used features available on the button bar.
 To find out what a specific button does hover your mouse over it and a helpful tooltip will be displayed.

 You can change the size of the editor by dragging its bottom right corner.
-Alternatively if you would like the maximum space for editing you can click the Toggle Full Screen Mode button .
+Alternatively if you would like the maximum space for editing you can select Fullscreen in the View menu.

 For authors with some HTML experience the bottom status bar of displays the HTML path of the element you are currently editing.